-Finding from the study also showed that business ideas developed undergraduates during the course of their learning include; distillation of wine during separation technique class, production of soap in the course of acid and base class, production of wires and aluminum during metal and its compound class, treatment of water as being taught in electrolysis class, municipal waste treatment during environmental chemistry class. production of dye while in color chemistry class, production vulcanizer solution during medicinal class, production of starch in organic chemistry class, production of plastic during industrial chemistry class and production of drugs while in solubility class.
+Finding from the study also showed that developed business ideas undergraduates during the course of their learning include; distillation of wine during separation technique class, production of soap in the course of acid and base class, production of wires and metal aluminum during and compound class, treatment of water as being taught in electrolysis class, municipal waste treatment during environmental chemistry class, production of dye while in color chemistry class, production vulcanizer solution during medicinal class, production of starch in organic chemistry class, production of plastic during industrial chemistry class and production of drugs while in solubility class.
 This finding gives credibility to the work of Paul (2012) who stated that electrolysis, extraction of metals, etc., could advance chemistry students into business.